 When the temperature is high and the holding time is long, the grains will grow.

-Essentially, the grain change caused by temperature can be compensated by normalizing.
+Widmanstatten can be eliminated by normalizing several times, and the grain change caused by temperature can be compensated by normalizing.

 However, it is generally not recommended to use a Widmanstatten structure if it appears in reality.

 To summarize, the main reason for mixed crystal is element segregation, and it is challenging to eliminate it through heat treatment in later processes.

 Additionally, it is crucial to pay attention to the grain size during any process that produces deformation.

 The grain size mixing caused solely by deformation can be improved through heat treatment.